JosephAdamson/asciify/README.md

 1. Clone repo.
 2. cd into project director of download.
 3. To build executable run `cargo build --release`.
-4. Remove the unidentified dev attribute with `sudo xattr -d com.apple.quarantine <asciify executable>`.
+4. Remove the unidentified dev attribute from the executable with `sudo xattr -d com.apple.quarantine <asciify executable>`.
 5. Allow read and execute permissions with `sudo chmod a+rx <asciify executable>`.
 6. Move to your local bin directory with `sudo mv <asciify executable> /usr/local/bin`.
-5. You can now use the 'asciify' command from your command line, try asciify -h to get started.
+5. Congratualtions, you can now use the 'asciify' command from your command line.
+Try asciify -h to get started.

 # Basic usage
-Simply follow the command with the path to the files you want converted.
+Simply follow the command with the path to the file(s) you want converted.
 ```
 asciify <image file paths>
 ```

 <img src="assets/demo/default_gif_use.gif">

-You can supply multiple file/path arguments
+Supports multiple file path/url arguments.
 ```
 asciify <file_1, file_1 ...>
 ```